 Nick has a 1st Class Honours Degree in European Cultural History.
 He also holds a Diploma in the Montessori Method of Education with the St. Nicholas Montessori College.
 He has taught at alternative schools in the U.S. and in Scotland.
 His passions are music, football, astronomy, science, art, photography, film, history, philosophy and of course, education.

-Ali is a qualified Montessori Directress trained with the St Nicholas Montessori College.
-She has taught at schools in Scotland and London since 1990.
-Her passions are education, vegan ethics and nutrition, the natural world, alternative medicine, arts, crafts and dancing.
+Ali was a qualified Montessori Directress trained with the St Nicholas Montessori College.
+She taught at schools in Scotland and London since 1990.
+Her passions were education, vegan ethics and nutrition, the natural world, alternative medicine, arts, crafts and dancing.

 The Kindergarten Team

 Karolina Hudson – Lead Practitioner and Kindergarten teacher